Capra aegagrus hircus

 Lop-ear Nubian goats have African, Middle Eastern, and British ancestry.
 This mixed-breed, domestic goat is famous for its rich milk, long ears, and vocal personality.

 Nubian goats are friendly, intelligent, and highly curious.
 Read on to learn interesting facts about these popular goats.

 5 Nubian Goat Facts

-- The Nubian goat is the most popular dairy goat in the U.S.
+- Nubian goats is the most popular dairy goat in the U.S.